opro/opro/README.md

 ## Permissions

 When a user auth's with a client they automatically are granting read permission to any action that you `allow_oauth!`.
 Read only clients are restricted to using GET requests.
-By default Opro will ask users for write permission on a client by client application.
+By default oPRO will ask users for write permission on a client by client application.
 Client apps with `:write` permission can use all HTTP verbs including POST, PATCH, PUT, DESTROY on any url you whitelist using `allow_oauth!`.

 ### Custom Permissions

-To remove write permissions comment out this line in the Opro initializer:
+To remove write permissions comment out this line in the oPRO initializer:

       config.request_permissions = [:write]